 Sunflower Head Bird Feeders

 Do you grow sunflowers?
-I don’t have a designated spot to grow them; however, they do grow in my yard.
+I don’t have a designated spot to grow them; however, they grow in my yard.
 The birds plant them!
 The dried plants make wonderful and free sunflower head bird feeders.

 They Just Pop Up